 Use the occasion as an excuse to host a giveaway or sale of your now award-winning book.
 Giveaways are excellent chances to find new readers and garner more reviews, and a celebratory giveaway is another way to remind potential readers that you won.

 10. Display your medals at signings and events.

 Whether you are displaying your books at the London Book Fair or your corner bookstore, be sure to prominently display your medal and/or stickered books.
 These will serve as just one more way to draw readers in and engage their interest in your award-winning book.

-Lauren White graduated from the University of Michigan with a degree in History and English.
-She is serving as Assistant Editor and Awards Account Manager at Independent Publisher.
-Please email her at lwhite [at] bookpublishing.com with any questions and comments.
+Lauren White graduated from the University of Michigan with a degree in History and English, and served as Assistant Editor and Awards Account Manager at Independent Publisher.